 PRT also encompasses Social Responsivity (sometimes called Reciprocal Imitation Training) that consists of using the child's interests and lead into play (i.e., singing a song, playing with a toy train or car, etc.) as natural reinforcers before expanding their play repertoire to engage them, and so the child forms a meaningful relationship with their caregivers and therapists.

 Drawing back to 1987, Lovaas and colleagues at UCLA proved in a study that after 40 youngsters with autism obtained structured EIBI for three years, 47%—9 out of 19 children in the experimental group—obtained "normal educational and intellectual functioning" (Lovaas, 1987) and were independently mainstreamed in regular classrooms.
-89% also progressed in their IQ, verbal communication, and daily living skills.
+89% also progressed in their IQ, oral language, and daily living skills.
 Further, by the time the 'best outcome' children reached early adolescence, a follow-up study in 1993 indicated that 8 of them (or 42%) fully recovered to the point where they no longer "showed signs of emotional disturbance and demonstrated adequate development [in] adaptive and social skills within the normal range" (McEachin, Smith, & Lovaas, 1993, p.
 368).

 Several federal organizations within the United States, including the American Academy of Pediatrics, National Research Council, New York State Department of Health, and Surgeon General, all acknowledge the validity of early ABA-based therapies for teaching children with an autism spectrum disorder (ASD).
 In addition to being the only approach "well-established" in the research literature (Rogers & Vismara, 2008; Smith & Iadarola, 2015), structured EIBI has proved to be highly effective throughout countless single-subject design studies for over 50 years.